Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

     pragma solidity ^0.4.20;
     ```

-6. Next, add the base contract for Blockchain Workbench, WorkbenchBase.
+6. Next, add the base contract for Blockchain Workbench, WorkbenchBase

     When creating Smart Contracts, this base contract will capture the contract type and address, then log them as events.
 The type and address are passed into the base contract from the constructor, and the ContractCreated function is called from the constructor.
 As state changes, the contract will call the ContractUpdated function on the base contract to indicate an update has occurred, specifying the function in the contract that was called.